How many solar batteries do I need?

 To save money

 To save the most money with solar batteries, you need enough energy storage to keep your home self-sufficient during peak electricity pricing hours.
-Peak pricing hours differ based on where you live and your exact utility plan.
+Peak pricing hours vary by where you live and your exact utility plan.

-Typically, you’ll need about two to three batteries to avoid using grid electricity during peak hours and when your solar panels aren't producing power.
+Typically, you’ll need about two average-sized batteries to avoid using grid electricity during peak hours and when your solar panels aren't producing power.
 You’ll still rely on the grid on a cloudy day, but you’ll be self-sufficient enough to maximize your solar investment.

 For backup power

-Solar batteries are a reliable way to keep your house and essential appliances energized through extreme weather conditions and grid failures.
+Solar batteries are a reliable way to keep your home and essential appliances powered during extreme weather events and grid failures.

 A single battery will do the trick if you're only concerned with keeping a few things running during the average, quick outage.